PraetBen/ufd_prime_generators/Articles/Extended_Sieve_Of_Eratosthenes.md

 is always divisible by x, for any k.
 The sieving is done by crossing out all the (x + kx) positions, starting from k = 1.
 This is indeed the same as saying that all multiples of x are sieved out.
 It says nothing much, but the similarity with the extended sieve of Eratosthenes is striking, when looking at the ‘regular’ sieve in this manner.

 ## Some final thoughts
 Personally, the question that remains is, if it is new, or if this has any value for mathematics.
 Please let me know your thoughts on all of this.
+I appreciate it.

 It is possible to do even more than sieving with this special type of polynomials.
 For example, also [trial division can be extended](Unique_Factorization_Domains.md)!
 This makes me wonder, which other methods, now used on regular integers, could we apply on those polynomials to find/generate prime numbers?